nikitavoloboev/data/macOS/apps/keyboard-maestro/keyboard-maestro.md

 I share [all the macros I use](km-macros.md) with the app.

-### KM actions
-- [Assert action](https://forum.keyboardmaestro.com/t/assert-action/8374) - "If not condition, then fail".
-Useful for checking if you got right kind of data.

 ## Notes
 - It is always better to run compiled Applescripts.
+- [Assert action](https://forum.keyboardmaestro.com/t/assert-action/8374).
+"If not condition, then fail".
+Useful for checking if you got right kind of data.

 ## Links
 - [Write once, never write again](https://medium.com/@NikitaVoloboev/write-once-never-write-again-c2fa1f6c4e8) - Goes over how to use [Typinator](../typinator.md) together with KM to automate writing text.